Aurob/data-dump/Thoughts/Project Ideas/GameDev/gameideas1.md

 Something that follows the movement of the player but does not interact left click global interact, right click interact with interacted from left.
  - particurly with transitions between spaces
+NPC's like in halo where when you drive a vehicle they automatically move to become passengers
+ - also if you the player choose to be a passenger an NPC will drive Hierarchical enemies, like the covenent in Halo.
+Make npcs "sleep" and only wake on a disturbance
+ - like sleeping grunts in halo
+Mix easy and hard npcs
+ - like certain levels in halo with grunts and elites